 IPS e.max Press MO

 The MO ingots are available in five group shades (MO 0, MO 1, MO 2, MO 3, MO 4).
-Given their opacity, these ingots are intended for the fabrication of substructures that are placed on vital or slightly discoloured prepared teeth.
+Given their opacity, these ingots are intended for the fabrication of substructures that are placed on vital or slightly discolored prepared teeth.
 They form an excellent base for natural-looking restorations completed with the layering technique.

 IPS e.max Press HO

 The HO ingots are supplied in three group shades (HO 0, HO 1, HO 2).
-Due to their opacity, these ingots are used to create frameworks on severely discoloured teeth and on titanium abutments.
+Due to their opacity, these ingots are used to create frameworks on severely discolored teeth and on titanium abutments.
 They successfully mask dark backgrounds to achieve highly esthetic results.
 The anatomical shape of the restorations is customized with IPS e.max Ceram.